MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

 1. Run R code in the remote environment:

-   1. Install new R packages and upload any needed R objects and files into the remote R session. @LINK TO VIGNETTE DOC IN MSDN
+   1. Install new R packages and upload any needed R objects and files into the remote R session. @@LINK TO VIGNETTE DOC IN MSDN

-      @@@ EXAMPLE NEEDED
+      @@ EXAMPLE NEEDED

-   1. Pause the remote session and execute your R script(s) to test the code and newly installed packages in the remote environment. @LINK TO VIGNETTE DOC IN MSDN
+   1. Pause the remote session and execute your R script(s) to test the code and newly installed packages in the remote environment. @@LINK TO VIGNETTE DOC IN MSDN
    ```
    REMOTE> pause()
    > remote_script("my-script.R")
    ```

-1. To allow the workspace and working directory to be reused later, create a session snapshot.  @LINK TO VIGNETTE DOC IN MSDN
+1. To allow the workspace and working directory to be reused later, create a session snapshot.  @@LINK TO VIGNETTE DOC IN MSDN
    ```
    REMOTE>pause()
    >create_snapshot("my-snapshot-name")